bee-queue/bee-queue/README.md

 - `bq:name:active`: List of IDs jobs currently being processed.
 - `bq:name:succeeded`: Set of IDs of jobs which succeeded.
 - `bq:name:failed`: Set of IDs of jobs which failed.
+- `bq:name:delayed`: Ordered Set of IDs corresponding to delayed jobs - this set maps delayed timestamp to IDs.
 - `bq:name:stalling`: Set of IDs of jobs which haven't 'checked in' during this interval.
 - `bq:name:stallBlock`: Set of IDs of jobs which haven't 'checked in' during this interval.
 - `bq:name:events`: Pub/Sub channel for workers to send out job results.
+- `bq:name:earlierDelayed`: When a new delayed job is added prior to all other jobs, the script creating the job will publish the job's timestamp over this Pub/Sub channel.

 Bee-Queue is non-polling, so idle workers are listening to receive jobs as soon as they're enqueued to Redis.
 This is powered by [brpoplpush](http://redis.io/commands/BRPOPLPUSH), which is used to move jobs from the waiting list to the active list.
 Bee-Queue generally follows the "Reliable Queue" pattern described [here](http://redis.io/commands/rpoplpush).